How to Write an Argumentative Essay: Everything Students Need to Know

 • End with a final thought or even a question to leave them thinking

-• Cause and Effect – Shows how one thing leads to another.
-Useful when you're talking about consequences or explaining trends.
+4. Cause and Effect – Shows how one thing leads to another.
+Useful when discussing consequences or explaining trends.

 Tips for Writing an Argumentative Essay